 The Thein Sein government, the Burmese military (Tatmadaw), and representatives of 16 ethnic groups agreed on a draft nationwide ceasefire agreement (NCA) on March 31, 2015.
 The NCA's conclusion awaits its formal approval by the various participants in the negotiations.
-Leaders of the 16 ethnic groups are scheduled to meet to discuss the draft NCA in early May.

-The ceasefire negotiations are being conducted by the Thein Sein government's Union Peace Working Committee (UPWC) and the ethnic groups' Nationwide Ceasefire Coordination Team (NCCT).
 The draft NCA resolved many issues, but does not address some of the more controversial issues, such as the terms of post-ceasefire political dialogue, the status of the ethnic militias, and the ceasefire's code of conduct for the Tatmadaw and the ethnic militias.